njain1985/Kuma-Service-Mesh-Observability/README.md

         First open the kuma-aio.yaml or vi kuma-aio.yaml and add the new relic license key

-        </ins>You may grab your license key from this and replace in the yaml file:</ins>
+        You may grab your license key from this and replace in the yaml file:
           name: NEW_RELIC_LICENSE_KEY
           value: "<INSERT_LICENSE_KEY>"